Introverts who are consciously aware of the impact of the colors they wear control nonverbal narratives more than those who do not.

 Black is classic.
 Although fashion designers may proclaim a particular color in fashion for a Fall or Spring collection, dark clothes are never out of style.

-Power clothes are a contrast to the visual imagery of the individual and contrarian to the current fads in a society.
+Power clothes contrast the visual imagery of the individual and contrarian to the current fads in society.

 Remaining classically relevant with the manipulation of black allows you to stay in fashion and ahead of the crowd.